This post may contain affiliate links to products. As an affiliate, I earn money from qualifying purchases. Please read my full disclosure here.

 If you have been here any length of time, you know our story.
 I’m not trying to beat a dead horse, but broken wives need to know that they are not alone.
 God is the mender of brokenness.
 There is hope, and there is healing.

-Our story started over 21 years ago in a high school Spanish class.
+Our story started over a decade and a half ago in a high school Spanish class.
 It involved a friend who played matchmaker and an ultimatum.
 She told a certain boy if he didn’t ask me to Prom that day, it would be too late and I would say no. After class let out, he met up with me in the hall.
 While nervously walking me to my next class he fumbled over the words, “Will you go with me to Prom?”
 And the rest, as they say, is history.

 We got married a little over three years later.
 Amazingly, I was living my fairytale with my tall, dark, and handsome.
 We were going to have a few kids, and we were going to be googly-eyed over each other for forever.